 FAQ: Partnership Fund & School Support Funds

-For the 2018-2019 school year (fiscal year 2019), BPS piloted the use of the new Opportunity Index for the allocation of two central sources of funding: the Partnership Fund and School Support Funds.
-Together, these two funding sources – totaling approximately $9 million – represent almost 1 percent of the $1.1 billion BPS budget for FY19.
-This pilot is anticipated to continue for the 2019-2020 school year, pending approval from the Boston School Committee and the Boston City Council.
+BPS has used the Opportunity Index for the past two fiscal year cycles to allocate two central sources of funding: the Partnership Fund and School Support Funds.
+Together, these two funding sources – totaling approximately $9 million – represent almost 1 percent of the $1.1 billion BPS budget.
+BPS anticipates continuing to use the Opportunity Index to allocate these funds for the 2020-2021 school year (fiscal year 2021), pending approval from the Boston School Committee and the Boston City Council.

 What is the Partnership Fund?

 The Partnership Fund is a new way of allocating funding from the central office to a particular set of schools to select and engage external, non-profit partner organizations that provide ongoing direct services to BPS students, families, school staff, and/or other members of the school community.
-For FY20, the Partnership Fund will allocate about $6 million to schools.
+For FY21, the Partnership Fund plans to allocate about $6 million to schools.

 Which schools will receive financial support through the Partnership Fund?

 In FY21, schools with an Opportunity Index score greater than or equal to 0.56 will receive an allocation from the Partnership Fund.
 Each school’s allocation will be calculated based on student enrollment and its level of need, as determined by the Opportunity Index.